BrenoFariasdaSilva/AIs-API-Response-Collector/README.md

 - Visit the [Mistral AI Documentation](https://docs.mistral.ai/docs/getting-started) to learn more about Mistral and its API.
 - Sign in or create an account in the [Mistral Console](https://console.mistral.ai/api-keys/) and generate your API key.
+- Note: Like ChatGPT, the Mistral API is a paid service.
+You will need to subscribe to a plan to use the API.

 For more information, refer to the [Mistral Getting Started Guide](https://docs.mistral.ai/docs/getting-started).